-China's Didi apologizes after killing of passenger compounds safety fears
+China's Didi apologizes after killing of passenger raises safety fears

 BEIJING/SHANGHAI (Reuters) - China’s biggest ride-sharing company apologized on Thursday over the killing of a passenger, apparently by her driver, and said it had to win back the trust of users after the “tragedy”.

-The young woman passenger was killed in Zhengzhou city last week, compounding fears about passenger safety that have been plaguing the ride-sharing giant Didi Chuxing, which is valued at $50 billion.
+The young woman passenger was killed in Zhengzhou city last week, turning a spotlight on passenger safety as ride-sharing giant Didi Chuxing, which is valued at $50 billion, looks to make a big push outside China’s borders.

 Didi was “deeply saddened by and sorry about the tragedy”, the company said in a statement, adding that it had apologized to the family of the 21-year-old flight attendant killed en route from the city’s airport hotel to downtown.

-Note: (This story has been corrected to say the killing raises, not compounds, safety fears in headline and second paragraph)